tomaae/homeassistant-portainer/README.md

 ## Get portainer access token

 1. Login into your portainer instance
-2. Click you username at top right and select "My Account"
+2. Click your username at the top right and select "My Account"
 3. Under "Access tokens", click "Add access token"
 4. Enter name for your access token (can be anything, for example "homeassistant")
 5. Copy displayed access token for use in integration setup